jaalto/project--emacs-epackage-template/README.rst

 Before the full script, here is outline of the packaging procedure:

-    ... read additional shell commands
+    #  read additional shell commands
     . /path/to/this-repository/epackage.shellrc

-    ...
-Download source code.
-If already there, forget the URL. cd /path/to/place/where-sources-will-be-downloaded
+    #  Download source code.
+If already there, forget the URL.
+    cd /path/to/place/where-sources-will-be-downloaded
     Egit <URL to *.el location

-    ...
-Follow instructions
+    #  Follow instructions
-    ...
-After committing "upstream", continue in "master" branch ...
-This command will instrument epackage/ directory Edit
+    #  After committing "upstream", continue in "master" branch

-    ... done.
+    #  This command will instrument epackage/ directory
+    Edit

+    #  Done.
 Edit epackage/info and delete unneeded files.
-    ...
-Commit and puth to github
+    #  Commit and puth to github
-    ...
-Notify Sources List about new package
+    #  Notify Sources List about new package

 If you want to get your hands dirty immediately and read documentation later, follow this exercise to create your first epackage: ::